- Research Article

 Using (II), we obtain

-By a combination with the continuity of (
+By a combination with the continuity of (, we get

 This completes the proof.